osllmai/phoenix_cli/README.md

 Available Commands:
   list	List models
   run	Run a model
-  pull	Pull a model from registry help	Help about any command
+  exec	Run a model on your local machine pull	Pull a model from registry help	Help about any command